• Home

 Eng.
 George Otim concluded his two-day visit to Health Units in Bufumbira South Constituency and Kisoro District General Hospital this Friday.

-He pledged to deliver beds and mattresses to the Maternity Ward at Muramba Health Centre III in less than two weeks, after finding old-wooden beds in use.
+He pledged to deliver beds and mattresses to the Maternity Ward at Muramba Health Centre III and other facilities, after finding old-wooden beds in use.

 The Commissioner arrived in Kisoro on Thursday June 15 on invitation by Bufumbira South MP Alex Niyonsaba Seruganda, and was accompanied by two other staff from the Health Ministry, Eng.
 Emmanuel Kiburi and Eng.
 Jeniifer Kiiza Turyomurugyendo.